Airblader/flink-web/_posts/2021-08-16-connector-table-sql-api-part2.md

 SELECT * FROM T;
 ```

-This time it will fail because the required options are not provided.
+This time it will fail because the required options are not provided:

 ```
 [ERROR] Could not execute SQL statement.
 Reason: